devkimchi/msbuild-for-functions/README.md

     ```bash
     pushd ./FunctionAppWithDockerfile
-    func new -n HttpExampleTrigger -t HttpTrigger --a anonymous
+    func new -n HttpExampleTrigger -t HttpTrigger -a anonymous
     ```

 1. Open `HttpExampleTrigger.cs` and modify the line.